apioo/psx/doc/getting_started/tools.rst

 PSX comes by default with a set of controllers which help you to generate documentation or other data based on your defined APIs.
 The following chapter explains all available controllers.
-To setup such an controller you have to add a route entry.
+To setup such a controller you have to add a route entry.
 The paths in the routes are only a suggestion you can easily change them how you like.

 Documentation
 -------------

-PSX provides an controller which can generate automatically a documentation for your defined APIs.
+PSX provides a controller which can generate automatically a documentation for your defined APIs.
 The controller provides only an API which can be used by any client to display a documentation for end-users.
 You can use i.e. evid (https://github.com/k42b3/evid) which is a html/javascript app which uses the